JokusPokus/assessment-scheduler/README.md

 ## Using the service

-After the installation step is complete, you can access the regular UI at `localhost:8080` and the Django admin UI at `localhost:8080/admin/`.
+After the installation step is completed, you can access the regular UI at `localhost:8080` and the Django admin UI at `localhost:8080/admin/`.
 You can use the admin user (username: admin, password: admin).
 Further users can be created via the Django admin interface.